-- Year-over-year containerized furniture imports are expected to grow faster than total containerized imports in 2024 and the beginning of 2025. - January 2024 will likely be the next seasonal import peak, followed by a low-volume month in March 2024.
+- Year-over-year containerized furniture imports are expected to grow faster than total containerized imports in 2024 and the beginning of 2025. - January is typically a seasonal peak.
+Volumes will likely drop by March 2024, a seasonal trough month.

 - In 2010 to 2022, containerized furniture imports grew faster than total containerized imports. - After a boom during the pandemic, furniture imports dropped sharply.
-However, the gap below the pre-COVID trend narrowed from 28% in March 2023 to 15% in December 2023.
+However, the gap below the pre-COVID trend narrowed from 28% in March 2023 to 16% in January 2024.
 Consumer spending on furniture has been close to its long-term trend, and imports are therefore likely to continue to increase toward their long-term trend.
 By the end of 2024, the gap below the trend is expected to shrink to 10%.

 - China accounts for almost half of U.S. containerized furniture imports.
-Rising tensions with China may dampen imports. - If inflation is persistent and tight monetary policy is relaxed too slowly, this could cause a decline in residential and office investment, and therefore lower furniture sales and import volumes. - Rising competition with overland transportation could lead to declines in containerized imports.
-The share of Mexico and Canada's import value (almost exclusively overland) rose from 25% in 2022 to 30% in 2023. - A shift to remote work could further dampen demand for office furniture and slow the recovery of furniture imports.
+Rising tensions with China may dampen imports. - If inflation is persistent and tight monetary policy is relaxed too slowly, this could cause a decline in residential and office investment, and therefore lower furniture sales and import volumes. - Rising competition with Mexico and Canada could lead to declines in containerized imports.
+The share of these countries' imports value (almost exclusively overland) rose from 25% in 2022 to 30% in 2023. - A shift to remote work could further dampen demand for office furniture and slow the recovery of furniture imports.